As a federal employee, you are afforded various protections against unlawful and unfair treatment in your workplace.

 While there is no legal requirement to retain an attorney to represent you, doing so can significantly improve outcomes.

-Pursuing a complaint against your employer is a complicated process, and a mistake could jeopardize your entire case.
+Pursuing an appeal against your employer is a complicated process, and a mistake could jeopardize your entire case.

-MSPB’s mission is to “Protect the Merit System Principles and promote an effective Federal workforce free of Prohibited Personnel Practices.”
+The MSPB’s statutory mission is to “Protect the Merit System Principles and promote an effective federal workforce free of Prohibited Personnel Practices (PPPs).”

 Examples of issues the MSPB does not deal with include: